inkognitro/oas-tszod-gen/README.md

 ## Usage of generated code
 Following example demonstrates:
-1. How the `requestHandler` object gets created like an onion, with different implementations of the `RequestHandler` interface
+1. How a `RequestHandler` instance is created with different nested implementations (onion-like)
 2. How to trigger a request from an endpoint which has the operationId `auth.authenticate` in the OAS3 specification

 ```typescript